9 Best Boozy Ice Cream Drinks

 Bananas Foster Milkshake

 The famous Bananas Foster sundae originated in New Orleans in the 1950s and has become a ubiquitous dessert item at restaurants across the nation.
-Make this delectable dessert drinkable when you blend it into a creamy milkshake.
+Make this delectable dessert drinkable when you blend it into this creamy milkshake from Nutmeg Nanny.

 If you like piña coladas, then you know pineapple and coconut make a dynamic duo!
 The cocktail was invented in Puerto Rico in the ’50s or ’60s, depending on the story you hear.
 Just add some vanilla ice cream to the mix to create one of the best piña colada shake you’ll ever have.